DylanFM/jquery.ratemate/README.md

 # Ratemate

-The goal of this little jQuery plugin is to provide a rating widget wrapping the HTML5 meter and input[type=number] elements.
+The goal of this little jQuery plugin is to provide a rating widget wrapping the HTML5 meter, input[type=number] and input[type=range] elements.
 The rating will be displayed and/or controlled using a Raphaël canvas.

 This plugin is being developed in CoffeeScript.
 Grab the compiled jQuery plugin from src/compiled/.